Fortnum & Mason: In popular culture

-Fortnum's history of offering a wide variety of foodstuffs is referenced in the 1960 Hammer Studios film, The Two Faces of Dr. Jekyll.
+Fortnum's history of offering a wide variety of foodstuffs is later referenced in the 1960 Hammer Studios film, The Two Faces of Dr. Jekyll.
 Set in 1870s London, Mr Hyde quips regarding a lively and risqué London nightspot, "Rather like Fortnum & Mason ... you can buy anything here."
 In the 2022 film Living (a re-make of the Akira Kurosawa classic Ikiru), the stricken protagonist takes his young companion to lunch at the Fortnum lunchroom, to her astonishment.

+In Mary Wesley's novel The Camomile Lawn (1984), Fortnum’s is mentioned as a place to pick up something to eat: "We stocked up at that mini-Fortnums in Tavistock."

-In Alan Bennett's play The Madness of George III (also made into a 1994 film), set in the late 1780s, a footman named Fortnum leaves in a huff to start a "provision merchant's in Piccadilly."
+In Alan Bennett's 1991 play The Madness of George III (also made into a 1994 film), set in the late 1780s, a footman named Fortnum leaves in a huff to start a "provision merchant's in Piccadilly."
 This is an anachronistic reference to the founding of the store, as William Fortnum's position as a footman in the royal household was many decades earlier, in the reign of Queen Anne.